“I knew what I wanted, I wanted to see the world” – Andrea Mueller

 Grand Palace or Grote Markt (surrounded by Town Hall and the Breadhouse building containing the Museum of the City of Brussels), Brussels

 When I visited this place, I didn’t know that this was a UNESCO World Heritage Site!.
 That time, I was still a newbie traveler and not familiar with Heritage sites.
-Now, I am getting better in researching the things to do.
+Now, I am getting better at researching the things to do.

 Statue of Mozart in the Burggarten Garden, Vienna